English relative clauses: Fused relative constructions

-Here "What he did" has the same sense as "that which he did", or "the thing that he did".
+Here "What he did" has the same sense as "the things that he did", or "the thing that he did".
 Thus the noun phrase the thing and the relative pronoun that are 'fused' into what; and the resulting relative construction "What he did" functions as the subject of the verb was.
 Free relative constructions are inherently restrictive.

 English has a number of "fusible" relative pronouns that initiate relative constructions, including what, whatever and whoever.
 But these pronouns introduce other clauses as well; what can introduce interrogative content clauses ("I do not know what he did") and both whatever and whoever can introduce adverbials ("Whatever he did, he does not deserve this").
 See -ever.

 Nonfinite relative clauses

 Some non-finite clauses, including infinitive and participial clauses, may also function as relative clauses.
 These include: